adulbrich/fusion-forge-demo/README.md

 1. In Nexus Fusion, create a new project in the Workflow app.
 2. Create three consecutive steps in your Workflow project: "Step 1.
 Data Analysis", "Step 2.
 Build Models", "Step 3.
 Validate".
 3. Add Input Dataset to "Step 1.
-Data Analysis".
+Data Analysis", choose `iris.csv` as the file.
 4. Clone this repository.
 5. Follow the Nexus Forge setup instructions below.
 6. Launch jupyter lab and open the `demo.ipynb` notebook.